hoodiehq/hoodie/server/README.md

 Once all configuration is taken care of, the internal plugins are initialised (see [server/plugins/index.js](plugins/index.js)).
 We define simple Hapi plugins for [logging](plugins/log.js) and for [serving the app’s public assets and the Hoodie client](plugins/public.js).
-We also load the core modules and register them with the Hapi server.

-Once everything is setup, `getHoodieServer` runs the callback and passes the Hapi `server` instance.
-The server is then started at the end of [bin/start.js](../bin/start.js) and the URL where hoodie is running is logged to the terminal.
+Once everything is setup, the server is then started at the end of [cli/start.js](../cli/start.js) and the URL where hoodie is running is logged to the terminal.

 ## Architecture